etasbasi/Blog/_posts/2019-03-28-what-does-single-threaded-mean.md

 layout: post
 ---

-# What does JavaScript being a single threaded language mean?

 Contrary to most of the other popular programming languages, JavaScript is single-threaded.
 What this means is that the language only allows the computer to work on one operation at a time.
 When JavaScript was first developed, its purpose was to allow web-sites to submit forms and do other basic functions and a single-thread language was enough to achive that functionality.